-VariableDeclaration : BindingIdentifier Initialiser
+VariableDeclaration: BindingIdentifier Initialiser

 - 1. Let rhs be the result of evaluating Initialiser. - 2.
 Let value be GetValue(rhs). - 3.
-If value is an abrupt completion, return value. - 4.
+ReturnIfAbrupt(value). - 4.
 Return the result of performing Binding Initialisation for BindingIdentifier passing value and undefined as the arguments.

 NOTE If a VariableDeclaration is nested within a with statement and the Identifier in the VariableDeclaration is the same as a property name of the binding object of the with statement's object environment record, then step 3 will assign value to the property instead of to the VariableEnvironment binding of the Identifier.